Tatuzudo/Vextra/README.txt

 Fly- Shoots a projectile that pulls and damages the target while healing the fly, but it starts with only some of its health.
 Mantis- Attacks two diagonal tiles.
 Silkworm- Shoots a projectile forward while webbing backwards.
-Antlion- Cracks the target, preparing to attack it and send the unit down a chasm.
-Burrows.
+Termites- Dashes through solid objects, leaving a rock in its place.
 Unique:
 Isopod- Launches itself as an artillery shot, dealing damage as it bounces backwards from its target till landing on empty ground.
-Ice Crawler- Shoots an icy gas 3 tiles that does more damage the farther away it is and freezes.
+Ice Crawler- Shoots an icy gas 3 tiles that does damage and freezes.
 Dragonfly- Smoke the target, preparing to explode the smoke, dealing damage with fire outwards in a cone shape.
 If there's no smoke, it damages and lights the target on fire.
 Flies.
-Termites- Dashes through solid objects, leaving a rock in its place.
+Antlion- Cracks the target, preparing to attack it and send the unit down a chasm.
+Burrows.
 Cockroach- Shoots an artillery that self damages, but can revive at the end of the turn if it doesn't get damaged again or stepped on.
 Anthill- Deploys ants based on health; more health equals stronger ants.
 Thunderbug- Damages its target and chains lightning to adjacent targets.